Master’s Degree Programme in Biomedical Sciences: Drug Discovery and Development

 - The use of positron emission tomography (PET) to measure the effect of disease modifying therapies in MS disease

 - PET-imaging of molecules targeted in inflammation – preclinical studies with arthritis model

 Turku has longstanding research traditions in the field of biomedicine.
 Especially the areas of drug discovery, diagnostics, and biological and medical imaging represent the top level expertise of the University of Turku.

 The Drug Discovery and Development specialisation track is part of the MSc Programme in Biomedical Sciences, which is a collaboration of two universities, the University of Turku and Åbo Akademi University.
-The close co-operation of four biomedical programmes forms a unique educational combination of biomedical sciences in Finland and worldwide.
-The programme in Biomedical Sciences is managed together by the Faculties of Medicine, Engineering and Mathematics and Natural Sciences at the University of Turku.
+The close co-operation of three biomedical programmes forms a unique educational combination of biomedical sciences in Finland and worldwide.
+The programme in Biomedical Sciences is managed together by the Faculty of Medicine and the Faculty of Technology at the University of Turku.

 The offered education is based on the true research strengths of the participating units:

 - Institute of Biomedicine at the University of Turku

 - Department of Biochemistry at the University of Turku